aneeshd/schedule_state/README.md

 Template values are refreshed at every `refresh` interval, or whenever the state of any entities referenced in the template change.

 Sometimes, errors can occur when evaluating valid templates.
-This is because Home Assistant may not yet have loaded the entities on which the template depends.
-As of [v0.13.0](https://github.com/aneeshd/schedule_state/releases/tag/0.13.0), `schedule_state` will re-evaluate the template again in a few minutes to guard against this condition.
+This is because Home Assistant may not yet have loaded the entities on which the template depends. `schedule_state` will re-evaluate the template again in a few minutes to guard against this condition.
 This gives HA some time to start everything up.

 Of course, it is possible that the template is not valid, but `schedule_state` cannot yet differentiate between these two scenarios.
 The icon of the `schedule_state` sensor will change to an "alert" (`mdi:calendar-alert`) to indicate that the template definition may need to be examined.
 In a future version, this force-refresh strategy may incorporate a timeout.

-Starting with [v0.14.0](https://github.com/aneeshd/schedule_state/releases/tag/0.14.0), `schedule_state` will ask Home Assistant to delay loading it until after the following integrations have been loaded:
+`schedule_state` will ask Home Assistant to delay loading it until after the following integrations have been loaded:

  - binary_sensor
  - input_boolean